People build dams to control water—to make sure the right amount is at the right place at the right time.

 ...what a cofferdam is?
 Click here for the answer

 If a dam is well designed, it will be strong enough to hold back the water behind it, whatever happens.
 But tragic accidents still occur, often caused by the unimaginable power of natural forces such as earthquakes, landslides or floods.

 The worst dam disaster happened over a century ago.
-A huge dam in Philadelphia burst in 1889, killing 10,000 people.
+A huge dam in Johnstown, Penn., burst in 1889, killing more than 2,200 people.